opnfv/opnfvdocs/docs/how-to-use-docs/documentation-guide.rst

 Testing documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^
-*Structure TBD together with test projects*
+Documentation created by test projects can be stored under two different sub directories /user or /developemnt.
+Release notes will be stored under <repo>/docs/release/release-notes

+**User documentation**: :code:`<repo>/testing/user/`
+Will collect the documentation of the test projects allowing the end user to perform testing towards a OPNFV SUT e.g. Functest/Yardstick/Vsperf/Storperf/Bottlenecks/Qtip installation/config & user guides.

+**Development documentation**: :code:`<repo>/testing/developent/`
+Will collect documentation to explain how to create your own test case and leverage existing testing frameworks e.g. developer guides.

 Development Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Documentation not aimed for any specific release such as design documentation, project overview or requirement documentation can be stored under /docs/development.
+Project specific documents such as design documentation, project overview or requirement documentation can be stored under /docs/development.
 Links to generated documents will be dislayed under Development Documentaiton section on docs.opnfv.org.
 You are encouraged to establish the following basic structure for your project as needed:

 **Requirement Documentation**: :code:`<repo>/docs/development/requirements/`